Internal DLA on Sierpinski gasket graphs: Introduction

 \section{Introduction}

-The \emph{internal diffusion limited aggregation} model (shortly \emph{IDLA} or \emph{internal DLA}) is a stochastic growth model introduced by \textsc{Diaconis and Fulton} in \cite{diaconis_fulton_1991}.
+The \emph{internal diffusion limited aggregation} model (shortly \emph{IDLA} or \emph{internal DLA}) is a stochastic growth model introduced by \textsc{Diaconis and Fulton} in \cite{diaconis_fulton_1991} as an \emph{internal counterpart} of the \emph{external DLA}, model introduced in physics \cite{dla}.
+For a survey on external and internal DLA, see \cite{survey-dla}.
 To formally define the process, let $G$ be an infinite connected graph with a distinguished vertex $o$ which will be called the origin.
 Then IDLA on $G$ is defined as follows.
 For $i=1,2,\ldots$, let $\left(X^i\left(t\right)\right)_{t\geq 0}$ be a sequence of iid simple random walks on $G$ starting at $o$, where $X^i(t)$ represents the random position of the $i$th random walk at time $t$.
 The IDLA cluster is built up one site at a time, by letting the $i$th particle walk until it exits the set of sites already occupied by the previous $i-1$ particles.
 Denote by $\mathcal{I}(i)$ the IDLA cluster with $i$ particles.
 Set $\mathcal{I}(0)=\{o\}$, and for $i\geq 1$ define the sequence of stopping times $(\sigma^i)_{i\geq 0}$, with $\sigma^0=o$ and

 The IDLA cluster with $i$ particles is defined inductively as